apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/expansion-reduction.md

-# DolphinScheduler Capacity Expansion and Reduction
+# DolphinScheduler Expansion and Reduction

-## 1. Capacity expansion
+## 1. Expansion
-This article is a description of the operation of adding a new master or worker node to an existing DolphinScheduler cluster.
+This article describes how to add a new master service or worker service to an existing DolphinScheduler cluster.
 ```
  Attention: There cannot be more than one master service process or worker service process on a physical machine.
        If the physical machine where the expansion master or worker node is located has already installed the scheduled service, skip to [1.4 Modify configuration] Edit the configuration file `conf/config/install_config.conf` on **all ** nodes, add masters or workers parameter, and restart the scheduling cluster.